Resources related to “The Impeachment Process”:

 Or, will they leave politics aside and focus purely on the evidence presented to them?

 This level of control and political power is why it is so important for presidents to have supportive houses beneath them to pass laws and make all the “right” decisions.
 It is harder to fight a Democratic house when you are a Republican president and vice-versa.

 At the time of the Trump Impeachment case, the House of Representatives was Democrat-controlled and the Senate Republican-controlled.

 Would the case have passed through a Republican House of Representatives?

 Lack of definitive rules and regulations

 This lack of clear rules and regulations brings us back to an important point about Republican control of the Senate and bipartisan politics in these organizations.

-There is nothing in the constitution to force the Senate leader to start an impeachment trial, even if the process passes the House of Representatives.
+Nothing in the constitution forces the Senate leader to start an impeachment trial, even if the process passes the House of Representatives.
 Therefore, the Republican majority leader, Mitch McConnell, could have refused to hold the trial and thrown out the impeachment case.

-At its core, there is a structure and process here that allows for an evidence-led case and a proper trial.
+There is a structure and process that allows for an evidence-led case and a proper trial at its core.
 The fact that no case has achieved the two-thirds majority yet is telling.